 One of the most common symptoms of an alcoholic is the intense cravings they feel.
-These cravings are different than when someone craves food.
+These cravings for alcohol are different than when someone craves food.
 While an alcoholic does crave alcohol when they aren’t drinking, they crave more when they aren’t even done with their first drink.
 From the moment they take their first drink, they’re immediately obsessing about where the next one is coming from.
 This leads them to try a variety of different methods to control their drinking, which typically fail or don’t last long.

 The Naltrexone Experiment